PapersOfMathieuNls/clever-commit/combined.md

 # Acknowledgements

-We are thankful to Olivier Pomarez, Yves Jacquier, Nicolas Fleury, Alain Bedel, Mark Besner, David Punset, Paul Vlasie, Cyrille Gauclin, Luc Bouchard and Chadi Lebbos from Ubisoft for their participations in validating CLEVERT hypothesis, efficiency and the fixes proposed by our approach.
+We are thankful to Olivier Pomarez, Yves Jacquier, Nicolas Fleury, Alain Bedel, Mark Besner, David Punset, Paul Vlasie, Cyrille Gauclin, Luc Bouchard, Chadi Lebbos and Florent Jousset, Anthony Brien, Thierry Jouin and Jean-Pierre Nolin from Ubisoft for their participations in validating CLEVERT hypothesis, efficiency and the fixes proposed by our approach.

 \section*{References}